srleohung/allinone/aws/elastic_container_service_notes.md

 ## Getting Started with Amazon Elastic Container Service (Amazon ECS) using Fargate
 - Amazon ECS -> Clusters -> Get Started

 - Step 1: Container and Task

 Container definition -> Configure -> Edit container -> Container name & Image(Copy from ECR) & Port mappings -> Update -> Next

 - Step 2: Service

 Define your service -> Load balancer type -> Application Load Balancer -> Next

 - Step 3: Cluster

 Configure your cluster -> Cluster name -> Next

 - Step 4: Review

 Create

+- Step 5: If your application does not use port 80, you should do this.

+Service -> Details -> Security groups* -> Inbound rules -> Edit inbound rules -> Add your application port -> Add rule

 ## Deploy new docker image version to service
 - Push new docker image to ECR